How to Create a DIY Plant Wall

 Prepare the Plants

 This DIY plant wall does not utilize an irrigation system, so for that reason, it is nice to be able to remove the plants to water them.
 This will minimize the chance of causing water damage to the wall behind the planter.
-Each plant should be planted in lightweight plastic nursery pots before being added to the plant wall.
+Each plant should be planted in lightweight plastic nursery pots with drainage holes before being added to the plant wall.
 Ensure that the pots are the right size to fit into each pocket.
 Before adding the potted plants to the wall, water each of them thoroughly and allow excess water to drain from the bottom of the pots.

 Assemble the Plant Wall